spawaskar-cora/cora-docs/docs/about/contributing.md

 ## Testing the Development Version

-If you want to just install and try out the latest development version of CoRA you can do so by going to [CoRA DEV]: http://cora-dev.herokuapp.com.
+If you want to just install and try out the latest development version of CoRA you can do so by going to [CoRA DEV].
 This can be useful if you want to provide feedback for a new feature or want to confirm if a bug you have encountered is fixed in the git master.
 It is **strongly** recommended that you do this within a [virtualenv].